zephyrproject-rtos/zephyr/doc/guides/bluetooth/autopts/autopts-linux.rst

 This tutorial shows how to setup AutoPTS client on Linux with AutoPTS server running on Windows 10 virtual machine.
 Tested with Ubuntu 20.4 and Linux Mint 20.4.

+You must have a Zephyr development environment set up.
+See :ref:`getting_started` for details.

 Supported methods to test zephyr bluetooth host:

 - Testing Zephyr Host Stack on QEMU